matthewogtong/js-algos-and-ds-masterclass/07-recursion/objectives.md

 * We will see it with more complex data structures
 * It's sometimes a cleaner alternative to iteration

-#### IN almost all program languages, there is a built in data structure that manages what happens when functions are invoked
+#### In almost all program languages, there is a built in data structure that manages what happens when functions are invoked

 ### The call stack
 * It's a stack data structure